thegreeting/LotusBeacon-client/CONVENTIONS.md

 - Adopt a simplified packaging based on Clean Architecture to balance development efficiency, dividing concerns into domain, interface_adapter, presentation, and usecase
 - In the constructors of classes inheriting from StatelessWidget, use the notation SomeClass({super.key}) instead of super(key: key)
 - Write comments in English
+- Extract common logic into helper functions to avoid code duplication